AngleProtocol/merkl-docs/mechanisms/technical-overview.md

 # 🔍 Architecture and Technical Overview

 Merkl is a platform designed to streamline and optimize reward distribution in the DeFi space.
-It operates on an offchain engine that analyzes both onchain and offchain data to measure user behavior and distribute rewards among eligible users based on the rules set by the campaign creator (the Incentive Provider).
+It operates on an offchain engine that analyzes both onchain and offchain data to measure user behavior and distribute rewards among eligible users based on the rules set by the campaign creator (the incentive provider).
 The Merkl engine aggregates reward distribution data into a merkle tree, compresses it into a merkle root, and pushes it onchain, allowing users to claim their rewards.

 ## Platform Overview